$0 North Carolina Adoption Quick-Start Checklist

 Suppose you are a North Carolina family matched with a birth mother in South Carolina.
 Here is a realistic timeline:

-You wait: You are in South Carolina with the baby, staying in a hotel, until NC ICPC approval is received.
-This is typically 3–7 business days for a clean, complete package — potentially longer if there are document issues.
+3. You wait: You are in South Carolina with the baby, staying in a hotel, until NC ICPC approval is received.
+For a complete Regulation 12 request, the receiving-state decision is due within three business days; the total wait can be longer if there are document or processing issues.

 Budget for this waiting period.
 Hotel costs, time off work, and the emotional intensity of being away from home while waiting for a government process can be stressful.
 Many families who have been through it recommend having a clear support plan — someone to manage things at home, a good understanding of your employer's leave policy, and realistic expectations about the timeline.